 Should I Find Out the Sex of My Baby

 Pregnancy is an exciting time.
-And for many couples expecting one of the most exciting ‘unknowns’’ of pregnancy is the impending curiosity that comes with the anticipation of the baby’s sex.
-In the first few weeks and months expectant parents and families begin dreaming of their child, and start wondering whether they will be bringing home a little boy or girl.
+For many couples, one of the most exciting unknowns is the anticipation of their baby’s sex.
+In the first few weeks and months, expectant parents and families begin dreaming of their child, wondering whether they’ll be bringing home a little boy or girl.
 Should they paint the baby’s room pink or blue?
-What will they name the child?
-Is the adorable ruffled floral infant outfit at the mall worth the buy, or should they be looking for sports themed onesies in blue and green?
+What should they name the child?
+Should they buy the adorable floral infant outfit at the mall or look for sports-themed onesies in blue and green?

-Still, many parents wonder if they should find out the sex of their baby.
-After all, years ago, there was little to no technology definitive enough to predict gender and women were left to implementing methods that today are considered old wives tales.
-(Holding needles over the belly, deciphering how the baby was carried, looking under the tongue, visiting mid-wives) Additionally, there are many expectant parents who believe that keeping the sex a surprise until the end is part of the sheer exhilaration of pregnancy.
+Still, many parents wonder whether they should find out the sex of their baby.
+Years ago, there was little technology definitive enough to predict gender, and women had to rely on methods that today are considered old wives’ tales (such as holding needles over the belly, deciphering how the baby is carried, or consulting midwives).
+Additionally, many expectant parents believe that keeping the sex a surprise until the end is part of the excitement of pregnancy.

-According to a Gallup survey, around 60% of all expectant parents WANT to find out the sex of their unborn baby as soon as possible.
-For couples that already have at least one child, the numbers of those that want to know the sex jump up another 8%, probably because there is more planning involved.
-Plus, for parents who already have children, knowing whether to ditch the pink and frilly clothes or keep them for a younger sibling can have a direct financial affect on the family as well.
-After all, why buy new things when you can simply recycle things that were barely used by your last child?
+According to a Gallup survey, around 60% of all expectant parents want to find out the sex of their unborn baby as soon as possible.
+For couples with at least one child, this number jumps by 8%.
+This might be due to the increased planning required and the financial impact of reusing clothes from previous children.
+After all, why buy new items when you can recycle clothes barely used by your last child?

-The good news is there is no right or wrong answer when it comes to finding out the sex of your baby before he or she is born.
+The good news is that there is no right or wrong answer when it comes to finding out your baby’s sex before birth.
 It is a strictly personal decision.
-While there may be some benefits in accord to the planning phase of preparing for baby the bottom line is that most parents just want a healthy baby; whether it is a male or female.
-In some cases, one parent may want to know while the other does not and ultrasound techs have become adept at keeping these intricacies a secret.
-And many couples, although they may find out themselves choose to keep the sex of the baby a secret from other family members.
+While knowing the sex may offer some advantages for planning, the bottom line is that most parents just want a healthy baby, regardless of whether it’s a boy or a girl.
+In some cases, one parent may want to know, while the other does not.
+Ultrasound techs have become adept at keeping these secrets.
+Many couples, though, choose to find out themselves and keep the baby’s sex a secret from family members.

 What about you?
-Did you find out the sex of your baby before delivery or did you wait for one, huge big reveal?
-Any tips for those contemplating the decision.
+Did you find out your baby’s sex before delivery, or did you wait for the big reveal?
+Any tips for those contemplating the decision?

 Share: